hotosm/tasking-manager/docs/setup-development.md

 You can get your OSM user id number either by finding it in your local testing/dev database `select * from users` or from OSM by viewing the edit history of your user, selecting a changeset from the list, and then at the bottom link `Changeset XML` and it will be in the `uid` field of the XML returned.

+#### API Authentication on remote instance

-To get your token on the production or staging Tasking Manager instances, after sign in in the browser, inspect a network request and search for the `Authorization` field in the request headers section.
+To get your token on the production or staging Tasking Manager instances, sign in in the browser and then either:

+- go to the user profile page, enable _Expert mode_ in the settings, and copy the token from the _API Key_ section.
+- inspect a network request and search for the `Authorization` field in the request headers section.

 ### DevOps